CyclotronResearchCentre/bidsme/README.md

 The final goal is to achieve state than `bidsmapper` will no more produce any warnings and errors.

-> NB:If bidsifigation requiers plugins, it is important to run `bidsmapper` with the same plugin.
+> NB:If bidsifigation requires plugins, it is important to run `bidsmapper` with the same plugin.

-Using [example 1](#ex1), the first pass of `bidsmapper` will produce around 500 warning, but they are repetetive.
+Using [example 1](#ex1), the first pass of `bidsmapper` will produce around 500 warning, but they are repetitive.

 > WARNING MRI/001-localizer/0: No run found in bidsmap.
 Looking into template`